Juana Manuela Gorriti: Salons

-Women's Rights
+Women's rights

-Gorriti was an ardent feminist before the term itself was invented, and her dedication to women’s rights showed in many of her journals.
+Gorriti was an ardent feminist before the term itself was invented, and her dedication to women's rights showed in many of her journals.
 Through her writings, she instructed and inspired women to take on the gender roles more commonly found in Europe and North America.
-She wanted women to be heard, to educate themselves, and to not be afraid to go against social norms.
+Through ‘The Argentina Dawn’, Gorriti addressed issues such as women’s access to education and the importance of redefining domestic roles.
+In her article 'The Future of Women,' she argued for integrating women into intellectual and public life, advocating for equality through education and social reform.
+She wanted women to be heard, to educate themselves, and not be afraid to go against social norms.
+Gorriti redefines domestic spaces as sites of resistance, exploring how women could navigate societal expectations.
+Her narratives challenge traditional portrayals of gender roles, offering a progressive perspective on women’s autonomy and identity.
+Gorriti’s narratives frequently explored the intersections of race and gender, shedding light on the layered oppressions faced by women in 19th-century Latin America [7] In works such as ‘El Lucero de Maná’, she portrayed characters navigating societal constraints tied to gender and ethnicity, emphasizing the need for inclusivity in the feminist movement.
+Gorriti’s works also critiqued societal norms and cultural expectations surrounding women.
+For instance, in her writings on fashion and societal pressures, Gorriti questioned the emphasis on superficial appearances as a measure of female worth.
+Her essays often discussed intellectual achievements as the true indicators of women’s progress and emancipation.

 First Lady of Bolivia

-Manuel Isidoro Belzú, husband to Gorriti, went on to become president of Boliva in 1848.
+Manuel Isidoro Belzú, husband to Gorriti, went on to become president of Bolivia in 1848.
 He survived an assassination attempt two years later and ruled for a further five years until retiring in 1855, having sponsored his son-in-law, Jorge Córdova, to succeed him.
-Jorge Córdova was overthrown in a coup d’état two years later and was succeeded by José María Linares, who in turn was ousted by his Minister of War, José María de Achá in 1861.
+Córdova was overthrown in a coup d'état two years later and was succeeded by José María Linares, who in turn was ousted by his Minister of War, José María de Achá in 1861.
 Achá survived for three years until replaced, through another coup, by General Mariano Melgarejo.
 Belzú raised an army against Melgarejo who, according to unconfirmed rumours, invited him to the presidential palace and shot him during a fake embrace.
 He died on 23 March 1865.

-Battlefield Nurse
+Battlefield nurse

 In 1866, the Spanish Navy shelled ports on Peru's and Chile's coastlines, including the port of Lima, where Gorriti served as a battlefield nurse.
 Gorriti received a military honor from Peru for her heroic acts of saving injured Peruvian soldiers.
 She also risked her life evacuating the wounded when the Spanish surrendered at Callao.
 For her heroism, and Florence Nightingale-like actions, Gorriti was seen as a Peruvian freedom fighter and was awarded the Second Star of May by the Peruvian government.
 She wrote about these events in numerous articles and short stories, later collected and published in the Album of Lima founded by herself and her friend and fellow writer Carolina Freyre de Jaimes.